jSwAggy01/C-Sharp-Notes-Projects/1-Write-Your-First-Code-Using-CSharp/04-arithmetic.md

 Bob sold 14 widgets.
 ```

-Note: This is what would generally be considered "best practice."
+**Note**: This is what would generally be considered "best practice."

 ## Decimals